build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 * **Elastic Beanstalk Environment**: A collection of AWS resources running an application version.
 Each environment runs only one application version at a time.

-### <b>Upload the app to S3 automatically</b>
+### Upload the app to S3 automatically

-For deploying the web app, we need to package it and upload it to [Amazon S3](https://aws.amazon.com/s3/) so that Elastic Beanstalk can deploy the application in the environment.
+For deploying the web app, we need to package it and upload it to [Amazon S3](https://aws.amazon.com/s3/?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) so that Elastic Beanstalk can deploy the application in the environment.

 To do that, we will be using a CDK constructor called S3 Assets.
 The S3 Assets module will zip up files in the provided directory, and upload the zip to S3.